-The Association recognizes the importance of proactive and preventative assistance, and to reflect this, a proportion of the annual adaptations budget will be allocated to the provision of low level preventative works.
-Requests for these works do not need to be supported by a formal Community care assessment and can be made directly via a self-referral form to the Housing Officer, who will then liaise with the Asset Team.
+The Association recognizes the importance of proactive and preventative assistance, and to reflect this, a proportion of the annual adaptations budget will be allocated to provide 'low level' preventative works such as bannisters and handrails.
+Requests for these do not need to be supported by a formal Community Care Assessment and can be made directly to the Housing Officer, who will then liaise with the Asset Team.
 The need for these works may also be identified by the Housing Officer through day to day tenancy management.
 These requests will be dealt with as they arise up until the annual budget allocation is utilized each year.